jdtournier/dHCP-release-notes/editing-cortical-labels.md

 ### Other cortical areas - examples

-Check for other regions with discontinuity in the surfaces, inspect all slices.
+**Check for other regions with discontinuity in the surfaces, inspect all slices.**

 Example: cortical ribbon overestimated, white matter voxels mistakenly labelled as cortex

+[![other cortical areas example 1](assets/images/editing-cortical-labels/ctx-labels-012.png)](assets/images/editing-cortical-labels/ctx-labels-012.png)

 Correction: Label 3 over label 2.

-[![other cortical areas example 1](assets/images/editing-cortical-labels/ctx-labels-012.png)](assets/images/editing-cortical-labels/ctx-labels-012.png)

 ---

-Check for other regions with discontinuity in the surfaces, inspect all slices.
+**Check for other regions with discontinuity in the surfaces, inspect all slices.**

 Example: cortical ribbon overestimated, CSF voxels mistakenly labelled as cortex

+[![other cortical areas example 2](assets/images/editing-cortical-labels/ctx-labels-013.png)](assets/images/editing-cortical-labels/ctx-labels-013.png)

 Correction: Label 1 over label 2.

-[![other cortical areas example 2](assets/images/editing-cortical-labels/ctx-labels-013.png)](assets/images/editing-cortical-labels/ctx-labels-013.png)

 ---

-Check for other regions with discontinuity in the surfaces, inspect all slices.
+**Check for other regions with discontinuity in the surfaces, inspect all slices.**

 Example: Cortex/skull boundary error due to partial volume, CSF labelled as cortex.

+[![other cortical areas example 3](assets/images/editing-cortical-labels/ctx-labels-014.png)](assets/images/editing-cortical-labels/ctx-labels-014.png)

 Correction: Label 1 over label 2.

-[![other cortical areas example 3](assets/images/editing-cortical-labels/ctx-labels-014.png)](assets/images/editing-cortical-labels/ctx-labels-014.png)

 ---

 ## Good to know

--[x] Keyboard shortcuts
+- [x] Keyboard shortcuts
-     'S' makes labels invisible
+  - 'S' makes labels invisible
+  - +/- size of brush

-✓ Before you start: adjust the T2 contrast
+- [x] Before you start: adjust the T2 contrast
-(Tools -> image contrast → contrast adjustment).
+  - (Tools -> image contrast → contrast adjustment).

-+/- size of brush

-✓ First work on the specific ROIs (Central sulcus, Parieto-occipital sulcus, Sylvian fissure, Orbitofrontal cortex).
+- [x] First work on the specific ROIs (Central sulcus, Parieto-occipital sulcus, Sylvian fissure, Orbitofrontal cortex).

-✓ Focus on one ROI at a time.
+- [x] Focus on one ROI at a time.
 Ignore other errors on the same slice in other areas until the ROI is corrected.
 Then correct the closest errors.

-✓ Efficient set up: Wacom pen on right hand for editing and mouse on left hand for scrolling (R-handed) ✓ You can save your segmentation and continue editing later.
+- [x] Efficient set up: Wacom pen on right hand for editing and mouse on left hand for scrolling (R-handed)

+- [x] You can save your segmentation and continue editing later.